Measurement Tool Types When Creating Target

 Measures whether a behavior happens within set time intervals instead of counting every instance.
 This is helpful for behaviors that occur frequently or last for long periods.

-• Whole Interval: Record YES only if the behavior occurs during the entire interval.
+• Whole Interval: Record YES only if the behavior occurs during the entire interval (e.g. client stayed in seat for the WHOLE interval).

-• Partial Interval: Record YES if the behavior happens at any point during the interval.
+• Partial Interval: Record YES if the behavior happens at any point during the interval (e.g. client engaged in disruption at any point in the interval).

-• Momentary Time Sampling: Record YES only if the behavior is happening at the exact moment the interval ends.
+• Momentary Time Sampling: Record YES only if the behavior is happening at the exact moment the interval ends (e.g. at the time the interval ended, the client was paying attention).

 How to Collect: